California State Convention of Colored Citizens: 1855 Sacramento

 The first CSCCC event was held on November 20–22, 1855 at Saint Andrews African Methodist Episcopal Church (St. Andrews A.M.E.
 Church) in Sacramento.
 The event had 49 delegates that represented 10 counties (out of 27 total counties).
 In the mid-1850s after the first CSCC, Jonas H. Townsend and Mifflin Wistar Gibbs founded the Mirror of the Times, an African American weekly newspaper in San Francisco; which was financially supported by the CSCC.

 Edward Duplex served as a delegate from Yuba County for the first event.
+Rev. John Jamison Moore was in attendance, and had founded the San Francisco Colored School the same year, a private school for African American students.

 1856 Sacramento

 The second CSCCC event was held on December 9–12, 1865 at the same St. Andrews A.M.E.
 Church in Sacramento.
 The 1865 event was shaped by the American Civil War ending and the political issues in the state including Governor Leland Stanford's repeal of California’s testimony ban in 1863.
 Edward Duplex served as the state executive committee member during the second event.